SAP/fundamental/docs/pages/resources/how-to-use-scss.md

 3. Add the following line of code to define the fonts path: <br><br> `$fd-fonts-path: "~fiori-fundamentals/scss/fonts/";`
 4. Add the following line of code to import SCSS source file: <br><br> `@import "~fiori-fundamentals/scss/all.scss";`

-Importing Fiori Fundamentals SCSS is now complete
+Importing SAP Fundamentals SCSS is now complete

 > **Note:** In order to render the icons and fonts correctly, you need to define the `$fd-icons-path` and `$fd-fonts-path` variables.